TACC/Lmod/docs/source/090_configuring_lmod.rst

 The following settings are considered "no".
-Note that the string value is lowercased first, so NO, No, and nO are the same as no. ALL OTHER VALUES are treated as "yes".
+Note that the string value is lowercased first, so NO, No, and nO are the same as no. ALL OTHER VALUES are treated as "yes" such as "1", or "on".

 #. export LMOD_IGNORE_CACHE=""
 #. export LMOD_IGNORE_CACHE=0